 Step 7: BlueStacks Location

-While we’re at it, also use the BlueStacks Set Location feature (the icon on the bottom right of the screen looking like a Google maps indicator) to “move” yourself to India.
+While we’re at it, also use the BlueStacks Set Location feature (the icon on the bottom right of the screen looking like a Google maps indicator) to “move” yourself to Australia.
 This will prevent any conflicts between application/IP.

 Step 8: Fixing Installation Error